ten7/handbook.ten7.com/README.md

 [fork the repo](https://github.com/ten7/handbook.ten7.com) and use this for your own organization.

+## Installing locally

 To get running, clone the repo, then:

 - `npm install`
 - `npm run dev`

-## To run on an Mac with an arm64 processor (M1)

-If you are trying to run this from a MAC M1 (arm64 processor), you may have to go through these steps at your root:
+If you are trying to run this from a MAC M1 (arm64 processor), you might be run into some issues.
+Here are a few things to try to resolve things we've seen before:

 1. Make sure you have Homebrew
 2. Run `ruby --version` and if nothing comes up, then run `brew install ruby@3.0`